 The Title III Activity Director is a full-time position with autonomy within the parameters of College structures to implement the grant project.
 The Activity Director reports directly to the Title III Project Director.
 The Activity Director supervises the Advising Coach staff, the Curriculum Specialist, and Supplemental Instruction Peer Leaders.
-The Activity Director will work closely with UAHT Academic Leadership, academic deans, and academic faculty in course redesign, professional development, supplemental instruction, and the design, development, and implementation of a student advising support system.
+The Activity Director will work closely with UAHT Academic Leadership, academic deans, academic faculty, and student services personnel in course redesign, professional development, supplemental instruction, and the design, development, and implementation of a student advising support system.